 These games tend to emphasize the ability to understand the battlefield above anything else.
 Some of the games are incredibly complex, while others are easy enough for children to play.
 In either case, the games tend to require a great deal of thought from those who choose to enter the battlefield.

 Little Wars (H.G.
 Wells, 1913)

-Little Wars has the tremendous honor of being developed by the father of science fiction.
+Little Wars has the tremendous honor of being developed by an early science fiction writer.
 The game itself is incredibly basic, with a few minor rules for deploying toy soldiers and the like.
 Indeed, it was based off of the rules for shooting down toys.
 Where the game really shines, though, is in its prose.
 Written by a true master, it’s a great read even for those who have no interest in toy soldiers.

 Little Wars is currently available for free, and those who are very interested in the history of war gaming should give it a look.
 It’s not really a terribly wonderful game and those who have played it tend to tire of it quickly.
 What’s much easier to enjoy, though, is the book itself.
 It’s a wonderful look into war and war gaming written by a man who is a master of the English language.

 Chainmail (Guidon Games, 1971)